 - (i.)
 Creation of the Commonwealth Bureau of Census and Statistics.
-In 1906 the Commonwealth Bureau of Census and Statistics was created under the authority of the Census and Statistics Act of 1905, the provisions of which were stated in extenso in Year Book No. 1, pp. 8 to 11.
+Constitutionally matters relating to "Census and Statistics" belong to the Commonwealth, and in the year 1906 the Commonwealth Bureau of Census and Statistics was created under the authority of the Census and Statistics Act of 1905, the provisions of which were stated in extenso in Year Book No. 1, pp. 8 to 11.
 The Act deals with administration, with the taking of the census, with the collection of statistics generally, and with the obligations of the public to conform to the requirements of the Act itself.
 Prior to the creation of the Commonwealth Bureau, it was nearly always difficult, and often impossible, to combine the statistics of the several States, because the basis and whole technique of collection were fixed practically without regard to the necessities of compilation for Australia as a whole. - (ii.)
 Statistical Conference, 1906.
 It became evident that this state of things could no longer continue, and a conference under the presidency of the Commonwealth Statistician, attended by statistical representatives of each State and New Zealand, was held in November and December, 1906, for the purpose of devising a scheme under which statistical collection would become satisfactory for the study of the affairs of the Commonwealth, as well as those of its constituent parts.
 It was recognised that the statistical organisation should be such as to secure the following advantages, viz.:- - (i.)
 Identity of categories under which the facts are to be collated. - (ii.)
 Substantial identity in the method of collection. - (iii.)
 Uniformity in the scheme of presenting the facts collected. - (iv.)
 Simultaneity of collection where possible.

-An account of the personnel of the conference, of the more salient points of the Commonwealth Statistician's address, and a resume of the conference resolutions are given in Year Book No. 1, pp. 13-16.
+An account of the personnel of the conference, of the more salient points of the Commonwealth Statistician's address, and a resumé of the conference resolutions are given in Year Book No. 1, pp. 13-16.
 The main features of these resolutions were as follows:-

-(i.)
-In the interests alike of each State and the Commonwealth the collection and compilation of statistical information by the State Statistical Bureaux

-- should be co-extensive, and, within the limits indicated by the adopted forms, uniform in respect of method, order, and date of compilation; and each State Bureau should be equipped so as to make it possible to respond to this demand. - (ii.)
+- (i.)
+In the interests alike of each State and the Commonwealth the collection and compilation of statistical information by the State Statistical Bureaux should be co-extensive, and, within the limits indicated by the adopted forms, uniform in respect of method, order, and date of compilation; and each State Bureau should be equipped so as to make it possible to respond to this demand. - (ii.)
 Excepting in the case of information confidentially collected, or compilation confidentially made for the State or Commonwealth Governments, the whole of the statistical information in each Statistical Bureau should be immediately available to the Commonwealth or State Statisticians. - (iii.)
 In order to secure uniformity in the compilation and interpretation of statistical data, a complete scheme of instructions should be drafted by the Commonwealth Statistician for general adoption. - (iv.)
-The classification of causes of death prepared by the International Institute of Statistics should be adopted. - (v) A quinquennial enumeration of population is necessary, owing to the rapid movement of population in Australia. - (vi.)
+The classification of causes of death prepared by the International Institute of Statistics should be adopted.1 - (v.)
+A quinquennial enumeration of population is necessary, owing to the rapid movement of population in Australia. - (vi.)
 A monthly record of Interstate Trade should be furnished. - (vii.)
-Statistics of production should be so published as never to disclose the operations of individual establishments, and, in general, in order to engender the necessary confidence in the minds of informants as to the strictly impersonal nature of statistical inquiries, and so secure readiness to furnish accurate information, the customary statistical practice of maintaining absolute secrecy should, under no circumstances, be departed from. - (viii.)
-Statistical publications of the Commonwealth and States should, as far as possible, be of uniform sizes, and uniform as to order of subject matter. - (ix.)
-Trade statistics should be published for each calendar year, classified under categories, and in statistics of export the State of origin should be shewn. - (x.)
-All questions of mathematical method, mode of determining means, etc., shall be decided for all States by the Commonwealth Statistician:
+Statistics of production should be so published as never to disclose the operations of individual establishments, and, in general, in order to engender the necessary confidence in the minds of informants as to the strictly impersonal nature of statistical inquiries, and so secure readiness to furnish accurate information, the customary statistical practice of maintaining absolute secrecy should, under no circumstances, be departed from.